-Mr. Dille and Mr. Heiss also stated since any use of additional fund balance is potentially recurring in nature it would require a two-thirds super majority of the Executive Board to become effective.
+Mr. Heiss reminded Chair Dille that since the use of additional fund balance is potentially recurring in nature, it will require a two-thirds super majority of the Executive Board to become effective.

 V. INFORMATION ITEMS

 A. Future Meeting Dates